matter-labs/zksync-web-era-docs/docs/dev/README.md

 # zkSync Documentation

-This documentation is intended to assist you in developing with zkSync.
-It introduces the concept of zkSync, describes the zkSync technology stack, and details advanced subjects for more complicated applications and use cases.
+This documentation is intended to assist you in developing on zkSync.
+It introduces the concept of zkSync, describes the zkSync technology stack, and some advanced subjects for complex applications and use cases.

 Because this is a community initiative, feel free to suggest new topics, add new content, and provide examples wherever you believe they will be useful.
 If you're unsure how to proceed, [follow these instructions](#).